nekodo/jaguar/compiler/typing.md

   - env needs to contain a new list of available instances
   - when a type is instantiated we check that there is exactly one matching instance in the env for each bound
-  - when descending into a Gen, for each bound we:
+  - when descending into an expr with TForall type, for each bound we:
     - add (Instance [] b) to the env
   - instance matching rules:
     - use checkEquivM targetBound candidateBound with state reflecting which skolems are free

 Type class inference
-  - while instantiating we add the list of instantiated type bounds to required bounds [DONE]
+  - while instantiating we add the list of instantiated type bounds to required bounds
   - when generalizing MRG:
-    - add all any bounds which mention the abstracted tvars to the tforalls as appropriate [DONE]
+    - add all any bounds which mention the abstracted tvars to the tforalls as appropriate
-    - carry over any bounds which do not mention the abstracted tvars over to the parent [TODO]
+    - carry over any bounds which do not mention the abstracted tvars over to the parent
   - finalization:
-    - updated bounds [DONE]
+    - updated bounds
-    - remove satisfied bounds [TODO]
+    - normalize the forall (sort and dedup)

+Type class translation

+Ideas for implicits
+  f = \@x -> x :: @a -> a
+  c = f :: Int // look up @Int in the env and use it

+  What syntax to use to explicitly provide an implicit arg?
+    f @foo // pass foo to f as the value for the implicit How about translating something with multiple constraints? mapM :: @(Traversable t) -> @(Monad m) -> ... foo :: Traversable x bar :: Monad y
+  // To resolve both implicitly: x = mapM x = mapM @
+  x = mapM @ @
+  x = mapM @ @ @ // Error, too many implicit args.
+  // To resolve first one explicitly. x = mapM @foo x = mapM @foo @
+  // To resolve both explicitly. x = mapM @foo @bar

+  // Syntax for declaring implicits.
+  @x = ... // implicit value x made available
+  @f @a @b = ... // implicit value f made available with two implicit params

+  // Types
+  Traversable t @> Monad m @> x // Better, enforces that it is really a magic on the LHS of a fun

+  Handling in type checking:
+    - if we have explicit @ application then check the type, otherwise resolve from scope as with the original type class handling, any ambiguity is an error
+    - only rank 1 implicits are ever inferred

+  f @a b @c = ...

+# First class modules

+Treat the module simply as a record/data instance.
+Importing can use less custom syntax:
+  Foo = import '//foo.jg' // closed import
+  {a, b} = import '//foo.jg' // open import
+  {fooA = a, fooB = b} = import '//foo.jg' // open import with renaming
+  {...} = import '//foo.jg' // open import everything

+The syntax above is based on patter matching on records, which we do not have yet.

+We will keep imports as legal only in the top scope, no dynamic imports (yet).

+This will require record types, but we can then pass these around.

+Type instances will be imported implicitly when either the class or the type is imported.

+We will need dot syntax for accessing members (Foo.bar).
+This will also have to work in types (e.g. Foo.Bar -> String).

+We will need some magic for handling type classes.
+E.g. (Functor Foo) and (Functor Foo.Foo) should conflict.
+We should be able to normalize type names for disambiguation, maybe to (modulepath, typename).
+So Foo and Foo.Foo could both be (//foo.jg, Foo).

+The alternative is to

+# Simple improvements

+  - represent type bounds as normal types (Functor Maybe, forall a.
+Foo (Array a)).